Developing VET Curriculum for Training Providers and Industry

 S2.

-Design and develop learning strategies including content and structure of a training program
+Develop learning strategies including content and structure.

 S3.